 A young woman turns to Sherlock Holmes for protection when she's menaced by an escaped killer seeking missing treasure.
 However, when the woman is kidnapped, Holmes and Watson must penetrate the city's criminal underworld to find her.

-Tropes used in The Sign of Four: Sherlock Holmes' Greatest Case include:
+The Sign of Four: Sherlock Holmes' Greatest Case provides examples of:

 - Armed Legs: Jonathan Small is an expert at using his wooden leg as a weapon, and bludgeons several characters with it, including Holmes.